vonshirco/GCP-Big-Data-and-Machine-Learning/README.md

 Objectives: Query a public dataset, Create a custom table, Load data into a table and Query a table

 ## 2. Recommending Products Using Cloud SQL and Spark
-Populate rentals data in Cloud SQL for the rentals recommendation engine to use.
+Populating rentals data in Cloud SQL for the rentals recommendation engine to use.
 The recommendations engine itself will run on Dataproc using Spark ML.
 Objectives:
 Create a Cloud SQL instance,
 Create database tables by importing .sql files from Cloud Storage,